korrmet/yosh/README.md

 # Status
 Just start developing but usable.

+# Project structure

+Architecture of this project close to microkernel.
+There is core which provide main features/

 # Plans
 - implement output redirect to another command
 - implement braces for manual argument borders